Bylaws as a .pdf file: Click here for the Bylaws, ratified on April 17, 2020.

 Section 3.
 Conducting Business.
 Board business shall be conducted at any time at the call of

-the president, or upon the request of three members of the board.
+the president, or upon the request of any member of the board.

 Section 4.
 Quorum.
 The quorum of the board shall be a majority of its members.